Changing Your Benefits Broker: How to Know When to Make the Switch

 Choosing an employee benefits broker for your company is a pretty important decision for your HR team – but you also need to know when to walk away if the relationship is no longer serving your company and employees.

-Any healthy relationship requires a sustained effort from both parties to be successful, and the relationship with your employee benefits broker is no different – especially considering how essential a quality broker relationship is to your employer’s success.
+That's because your relationship with your employee benefits broker is absolutely crucial to the success of your benefits (and, arguably, your business!)
 In fact, your broker’s support impacts everything from the quality of your benefits, to your employee engagement and satisfaction, to your bottom line.

 1. You need to chase your benefits broker down for an answer